dalejohnson/UWValence/README.md

 ## Project Overall Structure / Requirements

-Our project includes the UWD2L.Valence library and Demo MVC5 application which demonstrates its use.
+The project includes the UWD2L.Valence library and Demo MVC5 application which demonstrates its use.
 The Valence library uses the following NuGet packages; D2L.Extensibility.AuthSdk.Restsharp 1.1.1, D2L.Extensiblity.AuthSdk 1.2.0, and RestSharp 105.1.0.
 It requires 4.5 net framework.

 The library requires the following webconfig / appconfig settings.